matthewwardrop/spec-classes/docsite/docs/usage/special_types.md

 l['object_1']  # KeyedSpec(key='object_1')
 l.add(KeyedSpec('object_1', value=10))  # ValueError: Item for `'object_1'` already exists, and is not equal to the incoming item.
 ```

-!!! warning
-    It is not recommended to use this class when the item-type and the key-type
-    are the same without careful thought, since then discard operations are
-    potentially ambiguous.
-This is because when `.discard(<item>)` is called we
-    first try to treat the item as a key, and if that fails we then try to
-    extract the key from the item and try again.
-If the item and key types are
-    the same, it is possible to have an unwanted collision.

 ## Descriptors